Skip to main content

 Looking for a candidate working in a specific stage of a startup?
 Or, maybe you want to find those gems that worked at a Pre-Seed company and grew into a Series B?
 We use the latest funding and seed round data along with candidate work history and experience to surface your ideal candidates.

-The top section, or the 'Stage of Company' section of the startup company stages search filters allows you to specify what stage a company is CURRENTLY in, and then search for candidates who either currently work at the company, or used to work there.
+The top section, or the 'Stage of Company Today' section of the startup company stages search filters allows you to specify what stage a company is CURRENTLY in, and then search for candidates who either currently work at the company, or used to work there.

 Let's say you're looking for a candidate currently working at a company who has raised at LEAST a Series B funding round (and possibly higher), you'd set your search filters to the following: